Night Prayer of the Liturgy of the Hours, I wonder

 So what does this tell you about

-how to prevent your anger from becoming a grave sin?
-Well, the answer is simple:
+how to prevent your falling into grave sin because of anger?
+Well, the answer

-to resist the desire for revenge is to remain solid in your faith by doing
+is simple: to resist the desire for revenge is to remain solid in your faith

 Therefore, when others obstruct